Sidney Cotton: Early years

 Frederick Sidney Cotton was born on 17 June 1894 on a cattle station at Goorganga, near Proserpine, Queensland.
 He was the third child of Alfred and Annie Cotton, who were involved in pastoralism.
-Cotton was educated at The Southport School in Queensland and later in 1910, he and his family went to England, where he attended Cheltenham College; however the family returned to Australia in 1912.
+Cotton was educated at The Southport School in Queensland.
+In 1910, he and his family went to England, where he attended Cheltenham College; however the family returned to Australia in 1912.
 Cotton worked as a jackeroo, training to work with livestock at stations in New South Wales up until the outbreak of war.